 2. Discover where there’s potential to reach the Google local pack

-As well as helping you to understand keyword search volume, Rank Checker is also useful for learning if a keyword or search term has local pack potential.
+As well as helping you to understand keyword search volume, Rank Tracker is also useful for learning if a keyword or search term has local pack potential.

 Google’s local pack might have a greater impact on certain businesses and industries than others, but it’s valuable to any business looking to strengthen its visibility and engage with a local audience.
 (In fact, according to one of our studies, the local pack attracts 32% of clicks when Local Services Ads aren’t present.)